Shooting Reported At Lodi Garden Apartments

 Not much was known other than that the victim was wounded in what initially appeared to be a drive-by shooting on Victor Street at the Kennedy Gardens Apartments off Route 46 around 4:30 p.m.
 Tuesday, March 8.

-The Bergen County Sheriff's Bureau of Criminal Identification collected evidence as Lodi detectives and investigators from the county prosecutor's office worked the scene.
+The Bergen County Sheriff's Bureau of Criminal Identification collected evidence as Lodi detectives and investigators from the Bergen County Prosecutor's Major Crimes Unit worked the scene.

 CHECK BACK FOR UPDATES